Engee documentation

 Yes

-# Velocity saturation temperature exponent — degree of temperature dependence of velocity saturation
+# Velocity saturation temperature exponent — an indicator of the degree of temperature dependence of saturation velocity

 Details

-The velocity saturation is assumed to be exponentially dependent on temperature: , where is the value of the Velocity saturation factor parameter and is the value of the Velocity saturation temperature exponent parameter.
+It is assumed that the saturation of the speed exponentially depends on temperature: , where — this is the value of the Velocity saturation factor parameter, and — the value of the Velocity saturation temperature exponent parameter.

 Dependencies